-a division of the Missouri Botanical Garden devoted to helping people understand how their daily behaviors and choices impact plants, humans, and the environment.
+Botanical Garden devoted to helping people understand

+how their daily behaviors and choices impact plants, humans, and the environment.
 We provide opportunities for learners of all ages to build awareness and personal understanding of their role in the conservation of energy and other natural resources for the future.

 The EarthWays Center's work with schools ranges from kindergarten through the 12th grade.
-Programs include opportunities to learn and engage in discussion on the topic of sustainability including: on-site programming, guided tours, outreaches, long-term partnership programs that connect local schools with green building professionals, environmental organizations, local green businesses, and community leaders.
+Programs are designed to engage students in the topic of sustainability and include: on-site programming, guided tours, outreaches, long-term partnership programs that connect local schools with green building professionals, environmental organizations, local green businesses, and community leaders.